TOILmodular/CONTINUUM/README.md

 Positioning the switch at the center interrupts any modulation signal to be sent from internal or touch pad to the VCA.

 ##### Modulation Option 1: Touch Pads
 There are two touch pad sections at the bottom of the front panel, which are based on a simple mechanism using the conductivity of fingers placed on the pads.
 Select that option for an oscillator by pushing the related toggle switch down.
 The pads are also slightly pressure sensitive.
 So the CV level can be controlled by pressure, but also by the size of the area covered by the fingers.
 The set of pads on the left are controlling the left two oscillators, the pads on the right are for the other two oscillators on the right.
+The sensitivty of the pads is very much depending on how wet your fingers are.
+If you wet your fingers slightly, the volume of the oscillators is increasing much faster, than with dry fingers.

 ##### Modulation Option 2: Internal Modulation
 Pushing the modulation option switch up, will cause the VCA of the related oscillator to be modulated by a certain pattern created by the combination of two internal LFOs with different rates.
 That pattern is different for each oscillator.